Our Team

 Pronouns she/her

-Habibatou was born and raised in Dakar and moved to New York City at the age of 15 before setting roots in this Musqueam, Squamish, and Tsleil-Waututh territory 15 years ago.
+Habibatou was born and raised in Dakar and moved to New York City at the age of 15 before setting roots in this xʷməθkʷəy̓əm, Skwxwú7mesh, and səlilwətaɬ territory 15 years ago.

 Habibatou’s interest in social justice and cultural understanding was sparked during her studies at the United Nations International School in New York City, which exposed her to 100 nationalities and a myriad of cultures and gave her a platform to speak her mind.
 This spark led her to study Cultural Anthropology and Philosophy at UBC, which not only helped her understand that her differences were an asset, but also led her to work on projects that focused on communities that were fleeing violence.

 She comes to this work always thinking of different ways to support one’s healing path.
-She truly believes that healing happens in ways we connect with our environment, it happens in relation to our intersections, some of hers being: having lived in three different countries, speaking fluently three different languages (English, French and wolloff), the culinary arts, anthropology and her experience working in sexual violence prevention & response.
-On her days off you can find Habi enjoying walks/ foraging with her daughter and dog, cooking up a feast or weightlifting at the gym.
+She truly believes that healing happens in ways we connect with our environment, it happens in relation to our intersections, some of which include having lived in three different countries, speaking fluently in three different languages (English, French, and Wolloff), the culinary arts, anthropology, and her experience working in sexual violence prevention & response.
+On her days off, you can find Habi enjoying walks/foraging with her daughter and dog, cooking up a feast, or weightlifting at the gym.

 Ogake Angwenyi, Support Specialist